 Climbing and access information for this peak is on Page 118 of the book.
 The book points out that three trails access the lookout on this summit.
 This update covers the shortest hiking approach but the most difficult driving approach.
 Published July 2021

-Morehead Mountain is located on a long north/south ridge line that runs south from the Artillery Dome Road to Sulfur Creek.
+Morehead Mountain is located on a long north-south ridgeline that runs south from the Artillery Dome Road to Sulfur Creek.
 The lookout on its summit was built in 1934.
 USGS Big Soldier Mountain

-This trail leaves the Arillery Dome Road 9.0 miles from its start and 5.7 miles from Snowshoe Summit.
+This trail leaves the Artillery Dome Road 9.0 miles from its start and 5.7 miles from Snowshoe Summit.
 The last 0.7 miles is extremely rocky and difficult to drive.
 The trail was maintained in 2015 all the way to the Morehead Mountain Lookout which is 5.0 miles from the start.
-In 2021 the trail’s tread was in good shape for 90 percent of the way to Morehead Mountain.
+In 2021, the trail’s tread was in good shape for 90 percent of the way to Morehead Mountain.
 However, there was significant downfall to circumnavigate in places.
 This route has 1,152 feet of elevation gain outbound and 781 feet of elevation gain on the return hike.

-The weather worn sign at the trailhead.
+The weather-worn sign at the trailhead

 The trail’s tread is not immediately visible from the trailhead sign but it shows up just past the first group of downed trees.
 The trail traverses south through the burn and then climbs steeply to the saddle just left of center.